reversalbino/AA-Solo-Project/README.md

 ```
 npm start
 ```
 9. Navigate to the frontend directory and run the same command.
 This should open the browser and direct you to the project.
-If not, navigate to http://localhost:5000, replacing the "5000" with the port used in your backend .env file
+If not, navigate to http://localhost:5000, replacing the "5000" with the port used in your backend .env file if necessary
 10. Congrats!!
 You can now create user accounts or user the demo user to browse Noise-Storm